rheaplex/parahash/README.md

 -----

 Usage: parahash [OPTION] [FILE]
-  -dtlen int
-    	the length of the document title (default 8) -outfile string
-    	the file to write to (defaults to stdout)
+  -dtlen=8: the length of the document title (in words or digits) -outfile="": the file to write to (defaults to stdout) -ptlen=4: the length of a paragraph title (in words or digits -rep="hex": the representation for hashes - hex, base58, bip39 or proquint
-  -ptlen int
-    	the length of a paragraph title (default 4)
-  -rep string
-    	the representation for hashes - hex, base58 or bip39 (default "hex")